aassir54/SciterSharp/README.md

 ### Windows
 - requires at least .NET 4.5

-Sciter native DLL must be added manually to your project, so go and grab a copy from [Sciter SDK](http://sciter.com/sdk/sciter-sdk-3.zip), I don't distribute it in any form.
-So, for running you desktop app, you need to **make sure that your program can find sciter32/64.dll**.
-The best way is to put a copy of each DLL in the *bin/Debug/* and *bin/Release/* folders.
+For running you desktop app, you need to **make sure that your program can find sciter32/64.dll**, so go and grab a copy from [Sciter SDK](http://sciter.com/sdk/sciter-sdk-3.zip), I don't distribute it in any form.
+The best way is to put a copy of each DLL in the *bin/Debug/* and *bin/Release/* folders or simply add it to Windows PATH, as your prefer.

 In Visual Studio, make sure to **enable native debugging** so you will see Sciter error messages in the Output window: ```Project Properties / Debug / Check 'Enable native code debugging'```